Skip to main content

 The amendments make specific reference to telephone lines, in particular, and other communication channels.
 It is important to specify what is meant by "accessible".
 We want to ensure providers have channels in place that are accessible to all customers, including those who are not confident in using a digital mechanism such as a chatbot or other online means, to make a query about their bill, for example, or any of the other simple things a customer should be entitled to do.

 Amendment No. 57 relates to an issue on which I have had correspondence, some of which I might pass on to the Minister of State.
-It is an issue that has been brought to my attention a lot.
+It is an issue that has been brought to my attention a good deal.
 There have been price hikes by companies such as Eir in the recent period.
 Nobody would be surprised by companies raising their prices occasionally in the current high-inflation environment.
 What comes as a surprise to customers is that price hikes are being introduced that apply more or less immediately.
 Rather than the price increasing when customers renew their contracts, the increases are affecting them mid-contract.
 All customers uniformly in a given month, regardless of where they are in their contract and any reasonable expectations they may have had when they signed that contract, are simply being told their rates are increasing.
 In effect, the telephone companies are breaking the original contracts signed with individual customers by changing the terms midway through a contract period.
 They are obliged to offer customers the right to leave the contract without penalty but most customers either will not be aware the rates are changing or they cannot afford to switch providers when the price increases hit.
 If they want to switch broadband, they are looking at a joining fee, installation fee and the cost of a new modem.
 In effect, they are hostage to the contract they are in for the period for which it extends.

 The introduction of an increase in prices midway through a contract is something that needs to be looked to and regulated against.
 It should be something that can only be done in the period after the expiry of a contract.
 If a customer signs a contract in November at a certain price, he or she should not be subject to a unilateral change by April.
 People need to plan their finances.
 Much as companies want to ensure their returns, householders want to plan their finances for the six months or year ahead.
 It is a bare minimum of customer protection that customers should be able to depend on the contract they have signed being honoured.
 This is a moderate amendment that simply gives ComReg the power to include standards regarding adherence to contract terms within the minimum service standards set out under section 37 of the Bill.
 It is a reasonable proposal that there be another area the commission can regulate regarding adherence to contract terms.
 A number of individuals have contacted me who are affected by this issue.
 I am sure the Minister of State does not need evidence but people have provided me with such evidence regarding their expectations and their engagement with different companies.